TheElri12/ACMG/README.md

-# This is my 3D-BareBones texturepack for Minecraft
 # Not yours
-Don't sell this texturepack as yours!
+Don't sell this texturepack as yours or say that it is yours!!

-# WARNING
+# Info
-dont use this for ilegal purpose
+You can give it to others but please say that it is __not yours.__